Pentatonic Scales

-A pentatonic scale, as the name implies, has only five notes and is based on either the major or minor scale.
-Pentatonic scales are great start for song writing and improvising.
+A pentatonic scale, as the name implies, has only five notes.
+It's build from either the major or natural minor scale.
+Pentatonic scales are great place to start for song writing and improvising.

 Major Pentatonic Scale:

-In this tutorial instead of using note names I’ll refer to scale degree numbers 1-7 of the major and minor scales.
-This makes it easy to transpose the scale into different keys and gives you a much wider view for learning.
+In this tutorial instead of using note names I'll refer to scale degree numbers 1 - 7 of the major and minor scales.
+This makes it easy to transpose the scale into different keys and will help give you a broader view of the concepts.

 The major pentatonic scale is scale degrees 1, 2, 3, 5, 6 of the regular major scale.
-You’ll notice that it’s a major scale without degees 4 and 7.
+In other words, it's a major scale without degees 4 and 7.
 When you remove degrees 4 and 7 from the major scale there are no more half steps; for this reason pretty much any note in the major pentatonic scale sounds good over a major chord progression.

 Since I’m a sucker for examples let’s throw a few out there.
 In these written examples you can see the gaps where note degrees 4 & 7 are omitted for the major pentatonic scale.